New Student Checklist

 You can learn more about SPIRE on the OIT website.

-There are also several video tutorial to help you get started with SPIRE:
+There are also several video tutorials to help you get started with SPIRE:

 Searching for Classes